Skip to content

 After fully evaluating your records, your auditor will send an official letter stating whether you’ve passed or failed, as well as any reparations that you’ll need to make if you do fail.
 What exactly your punishments could look like will vary depending on the context of your infringement.

-If ten “exempt” employees complain that they ought to have received overtime pay for the last two years and the auditor confirms this complaint, you’ll need to provide back pay, under the supervision of the WHD, for those ten employees for those two years and pay an equal amount as liquidated damages, plus any attorney and court fees.
+If at least ten “exempt” employees complain that they ought to have received overtime pay for the last two years and the auditor confirms this complaint, you’ll need to provide back pay, under the supervision of the WHD, for those ten employees for those two years and pay an equal amount as liquidated damages, plus any attorney and court fees.

-Obviously you could incur crippling fines depending on the scope of your infringement.
+Clearly, it’s possible to incur crippling fines depending on the scope of your infringement.
 And in the worst of situations, where violations were knowingly incurred, the DOL has stated that “Willful violations may be prosecuted criminally and the violator fined up to $10,000.
 A second conviction may result in imprisonment.”

-These penalties get far worse if your district employs minor students and violates any child labor laws.
+(These penalties get far worse if your district employs minor students and violates any child labor laws.)

 What should my district be doing to protect itself?